iExecBlockchainComputing/rlc-multichain/docs/soldoc/src/src/RLCLiquidityUnifier.sol/contract.RLCLiquidityUnifier.md

 should interact with this contract to perform RLC transfers.
 The implementation is inspired by the OpenZeppelin ERC20Bridgeable contract without being an ERC20 token itself.
-Functions are overridden to lock/unlock tokens on an external ERC20 contract.*
+Functions are overridden to lock/unlock tokens on an external ERC20 contract.
+ERC20Bridgeable is not used directly because it embarks the ERC20 token logic, which is not needed here.*

 ## State Variables